blockchainsllc/in3-docs/docs/api-java.md

 # API Reference Java

 ## Installing

-The Incubed Java client uses JNI in order to call native functions.
-But all the native-libraries are bundled inside the jar-file.
+The Incubed Java client uses JNI to call native functions, but all the native libraries are bundled inside the jar file.
 This jar file has **no** dependencies and can even be used as a standalone, as in the following example:

 ```c
 java -cp in3.jar in3.IN3 eth_getBlockByNumber latest false
 ```
 ### Building

-To build the shared library, you need to enable java by using the `-DJAVA=true` flag:
+To build the shared library, you need to enable Java by using the `-DJAVA=true` flag:

 ```c
 git clone git@github.com:slockit/in3-core.git